Xenko/BeachBall/README.md

 #### New Features
 * Caged Logicat solver implemented (under the Logicat Auto Clicker option).
 * Logicat only audio alert implemented.
+* Beach Auto Clicker Implemented.
+Options are "Off", "Keep Ninja" (to only click once per ONG to maintain Ninja streak), and "On" with clicking rate from 1 to 20 CPS (clicks per second).

 #### Bug Fixes
 * Fixed ONG only audio alert so it actually works.